-A reader recently sent in a question asking whether or not his wife needs to register to fill in a tax return, even though no tax will be payable on her dividend income.
+A reader recently asked whether his wife needs to register to file a tax return, even though no tax is due on her dividend income.

-The shareholdings of many limited companies are split between husband and wife (or between partners), and in some cases, the dividend income from the company will be the sole source of income for the main fee earner’s spouse.
+Many limited companies’ shareholdings are split between husband and wife (or between partners), and in some cases, the company’s dividend income will be the sole source of income for the main fee earner’s spouse.

-Dividend income is taxed in a different way to salaries and is declared via the annual self-assessment process.
+Dividend income is taxed differently from salaries and is declared via the annual self-assessment process.

 How are dividends taxed?